Fuck Everyone and Run (F E A R): Release

 On 7 July, customers of the PledgeMusic campaign received access to download the song suite The New Kings, and an edited version of the song was made available to the public on Marillion's YouTube channel.

 The campaign offered various options of pre-ordering the album—called only by the code name M18 at that time—including CD, download only, and a limited Ultimate Edition box, containing, among others, a Blu-ray Disc containing a making-of-the-album film.
 Originally the album was slated to be released on 1 May 2016, but was later postponed to 9 September, and again to 23 September.
 Fuck Everyone and Run (F E A R) was released as a standard CD, a multi-channel Super Audio CD, and also as a 33⅓ rpm double-vinyl LP with a slightly different track order.
 A special limited golden vinyl version of the album was released for Record Store Day 2017 on 22 April.

-The album peaked at #4 in the UK, marking the band's highest chart position since Clutching at Straws in 1987.
+The album peaked at #4 in the UK, marking the band's highest chart position since Clutching at Straws in 1987 and their first top ten album since Brave in 1994.